Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Front-end: Omnidirectional perception system and Measurement Modeling

-The distortion-free images extracted from the upward-facing fisheye camera are also utilized to perform drone detection.
-YOLOv4-tiny\cite{yolov3,bochkovskiy2020yolov4}, which is one of the state-of-art visual object detector based on a convolutional neural network, is adopted for detecting 2D bounding boxes of the drones on these extracted distortion-free images.
-For our visual object detection purpose, the network is trained with our custom data for efficiently detecting our drones.
+We adopt YOLOv4-tiny\cite{yolov3,bochkovskiy2020yolov4}, one of the state-of-the-art visual object detection approaches based on a convolutional neural network (CNN), for detecting the 2D bounding boxes of the drones on the distortion-free images extracted from raw fisheye images.
+In practice, limited to the computational resources, only the upward-facing camera is used.
+The network is trained with our custom data to efficiently detect our custom drones.
+A demonstration of the detected bounding boxes is shown in Fig. \ref{fig:fisheye_flatten}.

-A visual detection measurement contains two parts: the direction corresponding to the center of the detected bounding box and the inverse depth corresponding to the bounding box's scale.
-Consider a drone \textit{k} has a virtual distortion-free camera with rotation and translation of $\tensor*[^{b_k}]{\mathbf{R}}{^c_v}, \tensor*[^{b_k}]{\mathbf{X}}{^c_v}$, focal length $f$ and camera projection function $\pi_v(\mathcal{P}_v)\rightarrow u_v$.
-A bounding box of drone $i$ with center coordinate $\mathcal{P}_b=[b_X,b_y]^T$ and width $w$ has been detected on the image captured by this camera.
-The visual detection measurement is modeled as